 How Does Homeschooling Work?

-Unlike public schools, homeschooling gives you control over what, where, when and how quickly your child learns.
-So long as you follow the homeschooling laws set by your state (and of course the syllabus), the rest is up to you.
-Your state will also determine whether or not you have to register your home as a private school (4).
+Unlike public school, homeschooling gives you control over the “who, what, when, and where” of your child’s education.
+As long as you follow your state’s laws, the method is up to you.
+Your state regulations will determine if you need to register as a private school or report your attendance (4).

 The Benefits of Homeschooling